ZaynabGhazi/SimpleTweet/README.md

 ## Notes

-I implemented the like and retweet in the timeline (modified one of the stretch features)
+* I implemented the like and retweet in the timeline (modified one of the stretch features).
+* My walkthrough shows the DB saves 10 tweets but that is one parameter that can be changed in the implementation to save more (device memory concern).

 ## Open-source libraries used